Wine making the old ways

 Genzano wine making the old ways

 WELCOME to my article (15), wine making the old ways

 WINE MAKING IN GENZANO CHASMS CAVES

-So, by telling you my life story, let me take you to see another place at another time, because I would like you to see what I saw when I was young, so that you would understand the old way of life that we were living in this old town of Genzano, especially at that time of the year when it was wine making time.
-We know that this is an old way of doing things and today very likely is not done to the same extend; but I may suggest to our readers that they could compare the ways of living of those times with the ways of living of today, they can also compare the ways of living and the place they happen to live in now, just to give this article an extra useful meaning; because I believe that everywhere you go, there are unique things in their own ways, so, let us talk about Genzano and its wine caves, just the way I saw it happening when I was young.
+So, I want to tell you my life story, to take you to see another place at another time, because I want you to see what I saw when I was young, so that you would understand the old way of life that we were living in this old town of Genzano, especially when it was wine making time.
+We know that this is an old way of doing things and making wine.
+But I can suggest to our readers that they can compare the ways of living of those times with the ways of living that we have today, and they can also compare the ways of living and the place they happen to live in now, just to give this article an extra useful meaning; because I believe that everywhere you go, there are unique things in their own ways, so, let us talk about Genzano and its wine caves, just the way I saw it happening when I was young.

 Genzano history and its wine caves